-- The Victorian Coroners Court has been dogged by long delays. - Summary inquests and chambers findings are a way of reducing these days. - Often Coroners will encourage for criticism by concession. - There are opportunities to use this process to prevent criticism and to avoid the need for an Inquests.
+- ➤ The Victorian Coroners Court has been dogged by long delays. - Summary inquests and chambers findings are a way of reducing these. - Often Coroners will encourage for criticism by concession. - ➤ There are opportunities to use this process to prevent criticism and to avoid the need for an Inquests.

-Rule 9: No matter what is said, Coroners will often not want to hear from the witnesses in the centre of things
+Rule 9: No matter is said Coroners will often not want to hear from the witnesses in the centre of things

-- ➤ The Coroners Act 2008 introduced the section 57 certificate to encourage key personnel to give their account. - Often, despite that, those witnesses will be often be encouraged not to give evidence. - ➤ It is a powerful thing for a witness to give oral evidence particularly where combined with a concession.
+- ➤ The Coroners Act 2008 introduced the section 57 certificate to encourage key personnel to give their account. - Often, despite that, those witnesses will be often be encouraged not to give evidence.

+➤ It is a powerful thing for a witness to give oral evidence - particularly where combined with a concession.

-Rule 10: Grief (and pro-bono legal assistance) does funny things to people and a Coroner will probably allow the family a degree of latitude
+Rule 10: Grief (and pro-bono legal assistance) does funny things to people and a Coroner will probably allow it

-- There seems no limit on the circumstances where parties will seek to criticise decision makers, departmental staff or officers. - Preparing witnesses for 'scatter-gun' attacks on government employees or officers is prudent. - It is important for your witnesses to be forewarned so they can withstand that type of questioning
+There seems no limit on the circumstances where parties will seek to criticise decision makers, departmental staff or officers.

+- Preparing witnesses for 'scatter-gun' attacks on government employees or officers is prudent. - > Focus on explaining the rationale for the decisions that were made and save the rebuttal for submissions.